NERC-CEH/catalogue/README.markdown

         bundle exec rspec

+* You can specify particular browsers to test in (as long as they have been set up in the browsers_helper.rb) by:

+        BROWSERS=chrome,internet_explorer bundle exec rspec

 * Sit back and watch your chrome instance run through your test suite

 ### Running the tests headlessly